rivet-lang/rive/README.md

 </div>

-> [!NOTE]
-> The compiler is currently on a hiatus, I will soon return to continue its development,
-> in the meantime, I am focusing on other projects; I'm currently working on a compiler
-> that generates Lua code: [BlueScript](https://github.com/StunxFS/bluescript).

-Rivet's goal is to be a very powerful programming language and at the same time easy to use, with a syntax that is the result of mixing Go + Zig + C# and other languages such as Python, Lua, TypeScript, D, Swift, etc.
+Rivet's goal is to be a very powerful programming language and at the same time easy to use, whose syntax is inspired by Go, Zig and C# and other programming languages.

 Currently, Rivet uses C as the only backend and generates C99 code that is compiled using a C compiler (by default, gcc or clang).
 The idea is that in the long term there will be